03. Prepare your National Society for anticipatory action

 • MEAL

-• Thematic units, such as health/WASH, shelter, cash, DRR
+• Thematic units, such as health / WASH, shelter, or cash

 Induction workshop